-Do payday loans affect your credit
+Do payday loans affect your credit score?

-On the other hand, your credit rating might improve if you’re only making minimum payments, rather than paying off everything that you owe.
-This is because you’re an attractive prospect to lenders, continually paying interest on the money that you’ve borrowed whilst meeting your financial commitments.
+On the other hand, your credit rating might improve if you are only making minimum payments, rather than paying off everything that you owe.
+This is because you are an attractive prospect to lenders, continually paying interest on money that you have borrowed whilst meeting your financial commitments.

 Does the application process have an impact on your credit file?